 MHCnuggets provides a flexible open-source platform for MHC-peptide binding prediction that can handle common MHC Class I and Class II alleles, as well as rare alleles of both classes.
 The LSTM network architecture can handle peptide sequences of arbitrary length, without shortening or splitting.
+The single neural network architecture requires fewer hyperparameters than more complex architectures and simplifies network training.
 In addition, our neural network transfer learning protocols allow for parameter sharing among allele-specific, binding affinity -and HLAp-trained networks.
 When trained on binding affinity data, MHCnuggets achieves comparable performance to current methods.
 When trained on both binding affinity and HLAp data, we demonstrate significantly improved PPVn on an independent HLAp test set, with respect to other methods that use both binding affinity and HLAp data.
-We attribute this improvement to both our choice of optimizing

-PPVn in our network training protocol and our implementation of transfer learning to integrate information from binding affinity and HLAp measurements.
+Although PPVn was lowest for the independent HLAp test set for all methods, this result is likely due to systematic differences between training HLAp data (monoallelic B-cell lines) (27) and the test data comprised of seven multi-allelic cell lines (HeLA, HTC116, JY, fibroblasts, SupB15, HCC1937, HCC1143)(24) (7), yielding a more challenging prediction problem.
+We attribute MHCnuggets' improvement on the independent test set with respect to other methods to: 1) optimization of $PPV_n$ in our network training protocol; and 2) our implementation of transfer learning to integrate information from binding affinity and HLAp measurements.
+Notably the performance of all methods is generally highest when both training and test data come from similar binding affinity experiments, but performance improvement on HLAp data is more biologically relevant (24).

-We demonstrate improved scalability by comparing the runtime of MHCnuggets on 1 million peptides to comparable methods, and further by processing over 52 million expressed peptideallele pairs across TCGA samples in under two hours.
-We identified 103,587 immunogenic missense mutations (IMMs) harbored by patients using 26 cancer types sequenced by the TCGA, based on transcriptional abundance and differential binding affinity compared to reference peptides.
+We demonstrate improved scalability by comparing the runtime of MHCnuggets on 1 million peptides to comparable methods, and further by processing over 26 million expressed peptideallele pairs across TCGA samples in under 2.3 hours.
+We identified 101,326 unique immunogenic missense mutations (IMMs) harbored by patients using 26 cancer types sequenced by the TCGA, based on transcriptional abundance and differential binding affinity compared to reference peptides.
 These results contrast with a previous report of neoantigens in TCGA patients in several respects.
-Rech et al. (50) applied a minimum expression threshold of 1 RNA sequencing read count, an IEDB-recommended combination of neoantigen predictors derived primarily from different versions of NetMHC, and IC50 threshold of 50nM to identify strong MHC binders.
+Rech et al. (45) applied a minimum expression threshold of 1 RNA sequencing read count, an IEDB-recommended combination of neoantigen predictors derived primarily from different versions of NetMHC, and IC50 threshold of 50nM to identify strong MHC binders.
 Their approach yielded 495,793 predicted Class I classically defined neoantigen peptides (each harboring a single immunogenic mutation) from 6,324 patients in 26 cancer types.
 As in our study, high variability in neoantigen burden across cancer types was observed.
 The striking difference between IMM and neoantigen burden in the two studies is likely due to differences in RNA expression threshold and the low false positive rate of MHCnuggets compared to IEDB-recommended tools.

-Based on our conservative thresholds, IMMs were almost exclusively private to individual TCGA patients, with only 1,379 IMMs observed in more than one patient.
-Although more than 65% of IMMs shared by more than two patients were predicted to be driver mutations, the overall log odds of immunogenicity significantly decreased for predicted driver mutations, indicating immunogenicity might shape the driver mutation landscape.
+Based on our conservative thresholds, IMMs were almost exclusively private to individual TCGA patients, with only 1,393 IMMs observed in more than one patient.
+Although more than 61% of IMMs shared by more than two patients were predicted to be driver mutations, the overall log odds of immunogenicity significantly decreased for predicted driver mutations, indicating immunogenicity might shape the driver mutation landscape.
 Patient IMM counts were also significantly associated with increase in total leukocyte fraction and fraction of CD8+ T-cells, suggesting that they may be relevant to immune system response to cancer.